mbehr1/asomeip/README.md

 ## FEATURES

-- decode SOME/IP payload together with a FIBEX file loaded via [afibex](https://github.com/mbehr1/afibex) crate.
+- decode SOME/IP and CAN payload together with a FIBEX file loaded via [afibex](https://github.com/mbehr1/afibex) crate.

 ## License